 I was exposed to the world of user research and user-centric design when running a co-design workshop.
 I was asking children and young people what they want from online spaces, after being seconded to the team redesigning the website.
 It made me see the importance of getting the clearest possible picture of user needs and experiences.
-The process was also really, really fun.
+The process was also incredibly fun.

 New notepads, black coffee, documentaries, discovering new music, walking with a podcast, popcorn at the cinema, Wikipedia, boxing, fresh watermelon, talking to weird people, pub gardens, the smell of a new city.